To Take Summer Courses or Not, That Is the Question

 1. Some Graduate Programs Consider Full Course loads in Admissions

 Many professional/graduate programs want to see that you can handle a full course load.
 Even though taking a full course load may be stressful, you may not want to reduce your course load in the winter session as a result.
-Also, if you are in an honours program, you are required to take 27 credits every winter session; even if you take summer courses, you would still need to take a full course load in the winter.
+If you're in an honours program, you may be required to take a certain number of credits each winter session, even if you complete extra courses during the summer.

 3. Longer, Fast-Paced Lectures & More Condensed Workload